Malak-Malak language: Spatial Language

 The absolute Frame of Reference requires xed bearings that are instantly available to all members of the community.
 An English example is the opera is west of here.
-In MalakMalak, three different types of absolute frames can be used.
+In Malak-Malak, three different types of absolute frames can be used.
 Those based on the course of the sun (east/west) (7a), on prevailing winds (northwesterly/southeasterly) (7b), and on two sides of the prominent Daly River (northeastern/southwestern bank) (7c).

 Vocabulary

+Tryon (1968)

-The following basic vocabulary items of Northern Daly language varieties are from Tryon (1968).
+The following basic vocabulary items of Northern Daly language varieties, including Malak-Malak (or Mullukmulluk), are from Tryon (1968).